Mini VintageTV Ornament

 The mini TV ornament is essentially a box shape that is printed and made up from card stock.
 I like the vintage look of this TV -- in fact, it was on a TV almost exactly like this that I first saw Looney Tunes.

-The template below doesn't have an image on the screen, but you can use pretty much any picture you happen to have on hand or find a suitable one on line; the TV ornament can also be used with family photos, rubber stamp pictures, Christmas card images, or wrapping paper if you like.
-(I inserted my image prior to printing, right in my software.
-Further down the page, I'll discuss how to add an image after printing.)
+The template doesn't have an image on the screen, but you can add pretty much any picture you like: I used a Looney Tunes image, but the TV ornament can also be used with family photos, rubber stamp pictures, Christmas card images, or wrapping paper if you like.
+I inserted my image prior to printing, right in my software.

 To assemble the TV console, use a toothpick to spread a thin layer of tacky glue on the back/side fold, and glue it inside the back edge of the TV.
 Press firmly til the glue grabs.
 Then spread glue on the bottom tabs and glue the bottom of the TV into place, matching the edges carefully.
 You will now have a small box with an open top.
 Don't glue the top yet.